unicef/publicgoods-toolkit/policy.md

 which DPG usage and production takes place.
 Among these structures, three of the most important are copyrights, patents, and trademarks.
-Although these are sometimes lumped together under the term "intellectual property," it's usually helpful to think of them separately, as they serve very different purposes.
+Although these are sometimes lumped together under the term "intellectual property", it's usually helpful to think of them separately, as they serve very different purposes.
 We will discuss these, along with commerical use, in separate sections below.
 Each such section starts with a basic explanation of the concept.